-The digital acquisition module represented in Figure \ref{daqd} was especially designed to process the IF signal obtaining the power spectra with adequate dynamic range and frequency resolution.
-This is achieved by digitizing the signal with a $14$ bits A/D converter and processing the data with a FPGA.
+The digital acquisition module represented in Figure \ref{daqd} was especially designed to process the IF signal to obtain the power spectra with an adequate dynamic range and frequency resolution.
+This is achieved by digitizing the signal with a $14$ bit A/D converter and processing the data with a FPGA.
 The unit analyzes a total instantaneous bandwidth of $12$ MHz around a central frequency of $140$ MHz.
 This is performed by sampling with a clock frequency of $37.5$ MHz and using an antialiasing filter centered in the eighth Nyquist zone (bandpass sampling).
 Then, the FFT is calculated with $8192$ samples, obtaining a frequency resolution of $4577.6$ Hz.
 The system is designed to integrate (average) a number of the power spectra internally to avoid unnecessary large data rates and file storage requirements in the external computer.
 A pre-integrated spectrum is sent every $0.44739$ seconds to be further integrated by the data acquisition software.\\

-\section{First results}
+\section{First Results}

-In 2018 the 5-cavity haloscope described in section \ref{subsection:All inductive 5-cavities haloscope} and the associated receiver were installed in the CAST magnet.
+In 2018 the 5-cavity haloscope described in Section \ref{subsection:All inductive 5-cavities haloscope} and the associated receiver were installed in the CAST magnet.
 The data-taking period went from the 30th of October of 2018 to the 20th of December of 2018.
 During this time, 432 h of magnet-on and 141 h of magnet-off data at different LO frequencies were taken.
-The reason for taking different LO frequencies will be explained later on in this section.\\
+The reason for taking different LO frequencies will be explained later on in this section.

-A typical power spectrum consisted of data integrated for 90.37278 s and will be labelled the 90s spectrum.
+A typical power spectrum consisted of data integrated for 90.37278 s and is labeled a 90s spectrum.
 For the first results, two sets of magnet-on and two sets of magnet-off data were used.
-The magnet-on sets were taken at LO frequencies $l_1$ = 8.240 GHz and $l_{2-\text{on}}$ = 8.247 GHz and contained 4093 and 2446 spectra respectively.
-The magnet-off sets were taken at LO frequencies $l_1$ and $l_{2-\text{off}}$ = 8.248 GHz and contained 1047 and 702 spectra respectively.\\
+The magnet-on sets were taken at LO frequencies, $l_1$ = 8.240 GHz and $l_{2-\text{on}}$ = 8.247 GHz, and contained 4093 and 2446 spectra, respectively.
+The magnet-off sets were taken at LO frequencies $l_1$ and $l_{2-\text{off}}$ = 8.248 GHz, and contained 1047 and 702 spectra, respectively.

-These 90s spectra (see figure \ref{fig:Background-Removal-a}) were a combination of the electronic background, the cavity resonance peak structure, thermal noise, and any possible axion signal.
+These 90s spectra (see Figure \ref{fig:Background-Removal}a) are combinations of the electronic background, the cavity resonance peak structure, thermal noise, and any possible axion signal.
 The unwanted electronic background and the cavity resonance structure were removed following these steps: